numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    leaves, so always get preference or are tried from left to right).
 2. ``__common_instance__(self: SelfT, other : SelfT) -> SelfT`` is used when
    two instances of the same DType are given.
-   For builtin dtypes (that are not parametric), this currently always returns ``self`` (but ensures native byte order).
+   For built-in dtypes (that are not parametric), this currently always returns ``self`` (but ensures native byte order).
    This is to preserve metadata.
 We can thus provide a default implementation for non-parametric user dtypes.